-This course aims at providing students with high-quality understanding of significant concepts in general statistics.
-Basic and essential topics will be covered in the course including descriptive statistics, probability, and binomial and normal distributions.
+This course aims at providing students with an understanding of fundamental concepts in general statistics.
+The topics will be covered in the course include descriptive statistics, probability, and binomial and normal distributions.
 The course will be devoted to applications of how statistics is commonly used in real life.